literallycanvas/literallycanvas/README.md

 =======================

 Literally Canvas is an extensible, open source (BSD-licensed), HTML5 drawing widget.
-Its only dependencies are [React.js](http://facebook.github.io/react/) and it's core lib which has been split up into a separate module [literallycanvas-core](https://github.com/literallycanvas/literallycanvas-core/).
+Its only dependencies are [React.js](http://facebook.github.io/react/) and its core lib which has been split up into a separate module [literallycanvas-core](https://github.com/literallycanvas/literallycanvas-core/).

 Get help on our mailing list by sending an email to [literallycanvas+subscribe@googlegroups.com](mailto:literallycanvas+subscribe@googlegroups.com)